ChristinaTan0704/mapf-lns-benchmark/docs/svm.md

     └── svm_rank_learn
 ```

-Quick example for downloading the SVM models on a Linux 64-bit system:
+Quick example for setting up the SVM models on a Linux 64-bit system:

 ```shell
 # Create a directory for the SVM Rank models